AviatrixSystems/Controller-HA-for-AWS/README.md

 You will need to allow the service-linked role created for the Autoscaling group to have permissions to use this key for the cryptographic operation.
 To do so, go to AWS KMS->Customer managed keys->select the key and add the "AWSServiceRoleForAutoScaling" role to the list of Key Users.

+9. What do I need to do after I change the controller name?
+   - Please delete the CFT stack and then create a new CFT stack using the new controller name.

 ### Changelog

 The changes between various releases can be viewed from [here](https://github.com/AviatrixSystems/Controller-HA-for-AWS/releases)